Sheringham: Heritage

 The line beyond the National Rail station has been preserved as the North Norfolk Railway, also known as the Poppy Line.
 It operates between Sheringham's original station and a new station at Holt, via Weybourne.
 The railway operates primarily with steam and diesel-hauled trains, with some diesel multiple units.

 The short link between the National Rail network and the North Norfolk Railway was re-established in 2010; the first train to use the link was hauled by 70013 Oliver Cromwell.

 Buses

 Local bus services are provided by Sanders Coaches.
 The primary X40, X44 and 44A services run regularly between Sheringham, Cromer, Aylsham and Norwich.
 Routes also operate to other local destinations including Fakenham, Holt and Wells-next-the-Sea.

 Roads

 Both the A148 and A149 connect King's Lynn and Cromer.
 The former takes a route through Fakenham, by-passing the southern part of Sheringham, and the latter takes a coastal route via Hunstanton.

 Schools

-Sheringham has three schools: Woodfields is for disabled children, Sheringham High School and Sheringham Community Primary School.
+Sheringham has three schools: Woodfields (for disabled children), Sheringham High School and Sheringham Community Primary School.